systemd/mkosi/mkosi.md

   and thus generally leaves some free space in place.
 For btrfs the results are perfect, leaving no free space.

+`--upgrade` `-U`

+: Try to upgrade ubuntu/debian after debootstrap.
+This is required for getting security upgrades available before installing kernel etc for the first time so that old kernel isn't installed at all.
+Requires `/etc/apt/sources.list.d/` configured with update repositories as debootstrap overwrites `/etc/apt/sources.list`.
+Also allows using packages from custom repositories with --package as side effect if the repositories are configured properly.

 `--encrypt`

 : Encrypt all partitions in the file system or just the root file